-As part of our previously announced strategy to limit operating losses and enable the Company to redeploy its assets and use its substantial cash, cash equivalents and marketable securities to enhance stockholder value, on December 6, 2002 we sold substantially all of our electronic commerce business, which represented substantially all of our revenue-generating operations and related assets.
+As part of our previously announced strategy to limit operating losses and enable the Company to redeploy its assets and use its substantial cash, cash equivalent assets and marketable securities to enhance stockholder value, on December 6, 2002, we sold substantially all of our electronic commerce business, which represented substantially all of our revenue-generating operations and related assets.
 During January 2003, we sold the assets relating to our Cashbook product representing the remainder of our operating assets.

-The Company did not incur any transaction expenses in the first quarter of 2007.
-The Company incurred approximately \$1.4 million of transaction expense during the year ended December 31, 2006, arising out of acquisition negotiations and due diligence processes that terminated without the consummation of the acquisitions.
+The Company recognized approximately \$8,000 of transaction expenses in the second quarter of 2007, arising out of an acquisition negotiation and due diligence process that terminated in June 2007 without the consummation of the acquisition.
 Transaction expense consists primarily of professional fees and expenses related to due diligence, negotiation and documentation of acquisition, financing and related agreements.